RandyGaul/cute_framework/docs/getting_started.md

 ## Download and Setup

-The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest) of Cute Framework.
+~~The easiest option is to head over and pickup the [latest pre-built version](https://github.com/randygaul/cute_framework/releases/latest) of Cute Framework~~ v1.0 of Cute Framework is to be released shortly, for now try building from source (see next section), or check back shortly.
 You can link your project against Cute Framework as either a static or shared library.

 ### Building from Source